French design show lands in Miami's blossoming artistic landscape

 Across the bridge in mainland Miami a litany of cocktail parties for Maison&Objet were held in a fast-growing Design District featuring flagship Louis Vuitton and Piaget stores.

-The hope is that some of the aesthetic sensibility will spread across Miami as the city undergoes another real estate boom fuelled by foreign buyers.
+The hope is that some of the aesthetic sensibility will spread across Miami as the city undergoes another real estate boom fueled by foreign buyers.

 "We have design professionals, architects, and interior designers interested in programs related to urban design,” said Ricardo Mor of the Miami Center for Architecture & Design.